Monday, September 08, 2014

 On one such ramble, I found a bend of the Chagrin River that was wide, deep, and slow moving.
 That branch of the river was clean, shallow enough to be effectively solar-heated, and great for some secluded swimming.
 It was accessible only from the rough access roads that meandered under high-tension electrical transmission lines a few miles west of Chagrin Falls.
 A couple hundred feet below the level of the access roads, down around the river basin, were glades as Arcadian as any ever known.
 I got into the habit of returning to the area with books, victuals, and friends.

 Once while hiking the woods in the vicinity I came upon a flat area on a wooded height above the river that was clear of brush and arched over by fairly large trees.
 The ambiance put me in mind of the America of Washington Irving’s Sleepy Hollow, or the Kaatskill Mountains of Rip Van Winkle.
+I resolved to make it my weekend campsite for the summer.

 I set the place up with a nice tent and sleeping bag, gathered stones to form a fire ring, piled up some tinder, and brought in several jugs of fresh water.